danielrd6/ifscube/docs/quickstart.rst

 We start by running the fit with one of the configuration files provided in the examples directory.
-Navigate to the examples directory within the :mod:ifscube installation directory and execute the following command.
+Navigate to the examples directory within the :mod:`ifscube` installation directory and execute the following command.

 ::